machanism-org/machai/ghostwriter/src/site/markdown/functional-tools.md

 # Function Tools

-Ghostwriter provides functional tools that let a model inspect Act templates, manage project-scoped context, navigate multi-episode workflows, work with files inside the active project, run approved command-line processes, and retrieve content from web and REST endpoints.
+Ghostwriter provides function tools that help a model discover and inspect Act templates, store project-scoped workflow state, control episode-based execution, read and write files in the active project, run approved command-line commands, and retrieve content from web pages and REST endpoints.

 ## Act and workflow tools